Safe Snow Removal

 Key Hazards

-- Back strain from shoveling
+- Back, shoulder, or heart strain from shoveling

 2–3 Minute Talk Script